crispab/everytoncounts/carbonguide.md

 * How dirty your region's electricity is.
 See [ElectricityMap.org](https://www.electricitymap.org).
 Green is good, brown/black is bad.
 * How much meat you eat (especially beef)

 Based on this you should be be able to estimate your approximate footprint.
 Note that the upper limit 18 tons is an average.
-Every [4 passenger-flight hours corresponds to 1 ton](http://www.carbonindependent.org/sources_aviation.html), so if you take your whole family across the world calthat one trip could bring you up 40+ tons.
+Every [4 passenger-flight hours corresponds to 1 ton](http://www.carbonindependent.org/sources_aviation.html), so if you take your whole family across the world for vacation, that one trip could bring you up 40+ tons.

 Sample calculation:
 * [Article: Did the math on my contribution to global warming](https://blog.crisp.se/2016/12/12/henrikkniberg/did-the-math-on-my-contribution-to-global-warming)